odkr/pandoc-zotxt.lua/man/man1/pandoc-zotxt.lua.rst

    Only applies to the '`Web API`_'.

-If a metadata field expects a list of values, giving a single-item list is the same as giving a single item; the following two examples are equivalent:
+If a metadata field expects a list of values, giving a single-item list is the same as giving a single item:

 .. code:: sh